doctolib/pg_no_seqscan/README.md

 ## How it works

-- Using `enable_seqscan = off` to discourage PostgreSQL from using sequential scans and prefer an index, even if the table is empty
+- Using `enable_seqscan = off` to discourage PostgreSQL from using sequential scans if other methods like an index are available, even if the table is empty
 - The extension browses the query plan and checks if there are any nodes with a sequential scan
 - If any are found, a notice message is shown or the query is canceled and fails (depending on the extension